 - 1. Press the three bearings into the respective holes in each case half. - 2.
 Press in the crank seals such that the concave side faces the crank weights. - 3.
 Press in the counter shaft seal (concave side faces inside of transmission) - 4.
 Press in the water pump assembly - 5.
-Tap both ways axially then verify easy rotation. - 6.
-Inspect the crankshaft for proper true geometry (no more than 0.002 ", 0.05mm, measured at bearing journal area while supported from the ends). - 7.
-Insert case bolts with the proper lengths at the locations shown. - 8.
-Torque to 12Nm (105in-lb) in the pattern shown here.

-9. Trim away any excess gasket material if necessary.
+Tap both ways axially then verify easy rotation. - Inspect the crankshaft for proper true geometry (no more than 0.002 ", 0.05mm, measured at bearing journal area while supported from the ends). - 7.
+Insert the case bolts with the proper lengths at locations shown. - 8.
+Torque to 12Nm (105in-lb).
+Starting toward the center working outward. - 9.
+Trim away any excess gasket material if necessary.